 We are running through a tough evolution road.

-Many of us are hoping and striving for artificial intelligence in which the word intelligence is more relevant than the word artificial.
-Many steps forward have been done.
+Many of us hope and strive for artificial intelligence in which the word intelligence is more relevant than the word artificial.
+Many steps forward have been taken.
 Many shortcomings still have to be addressed.

 Along this way, one of the more exciting models are the Markov Logic Networks (MLN) that want to bridge the gap between two very powerful branches of reasoning on reality — logic and statistics — and ensuring that the result will be an even more powerful and effective reasoning technique.